So you love tech but don’t want a job coding every day.

 - Pick one of the non-programming tech career paths below.

 This post will help make that transition easier in a few steps.
-Use it as a guide to understand how your IT skills transfer to other job markets.
+Use this as career advice for you as a tech lover to understand how your IT skills transfer to other job markets.
 I’ve compiled a great list of potential career changes for you.

 Signs a Traditional IT Role Is Not for You